0gw0/Google-Ignite-Team-2/README.md

 # Google-Ignite-Team-2
-Welcome to Google Ignite Team 2's Project!
+Welcome to Google Ignite Team 2 - flutterbyte's Project!

 # Healthy Fish App
 Our team built an app that aims to encourage good health and well-being (UN Sustainable Development Goal 3).
 The app encourages you to complete daily challenges and earn seashells.
 With seashells, you get to upgrade and 'evolve' your fish into a stronger and rarer one!
 Everyone starts the game with a blue basic fish.